 How do I get my third dose?

-If you are a Dartmouth-Hitchcock Health (D-HH) patient with an established primary care provider (PCP) or a specialty care provider and meet the criteria above, please contact your provider’s office to request a third dose.
+If you are a Dartmouth Hitchcock patient with an established primary care provider (PCP) or a specialty care provider and meet the criteria above, please contact your provider’s office to request a third dose.

 Please have your COVID-19 vaccination card handy so that you can confirm the date of your second dose and whether you received the Pfizer-BioNTech vaccine or the Moderna vaccine (the third dose will be with the same vaccine).